Skip to cookie consent Skip to main content

 Doctor on computer with inhaler on desk

-We offer educational programs for physicians (Asthma Grand Rounds); for nurses, respiratory therapists, and pharmacists (Asthma Educators Institute’s Becoming an Asthma Educator course and others); and for practical nurses, medical assistants, and personal care attendants (Learn and Teach the Asthma Basics).
+We offer educational programs for physicians (Asthma Grand Rounds and Update on Severe Asthma); for nurses, nurse practitioners, physician assistants, respiratory therapists, and pharmacists (Asthma Educators’ Institute’s Becoming an Asthma Educator course); and for community health workers, practical nurses, medical assistants, and personal care attendants (Learn and Teach the Asthma Basics).

 Asthma Center Grand Rounds’ podcast